|Position:||Associate Head Coach|

-After serving her first year as an assistant, Shannon Washington enters her 2nd season at Arkansas St. as the Associate Head Coach.
+Shannon Washington enters her fourth season at Arkansas State and her second as the Associate Head Coach.

 She also worked closely with Taylor Schneider, becoming A-State's first student-athlete to win an individual postseason award when the Sun Belt Conference named her the Newcomer of the Year.
 Schneider was recognized by the conference on Oct.
 11 as the Offensive Player of the Week for her two goals against Louisiana and Texas State.
 She led the team in goals and finished second in assists, while also collecting three-game winning goals, a mark that ranked in the top-25 nationally.
 Schneider also claims a spot on the Director's Honor Roll.